Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Method

 \subsection{Adaptive Similarity Distribution Matching}

-Adopted from IRRA \cite{jiang2023cross}, we introduce a novel Adaptive Similarity Distribution Matching (A-SDM) module, which aims to adaptively pull the unmatched positive image-text pairs into a joint embedding space, thereby enhancing the cross-modal global matching capability of model.
+Adopted from IRRA \cite{jiang2023cross}, we introduce a novel Adaptive Similarity Distribution Matching (A-SDM) module, which aims to adaptively pull the unmatched positive image-text pairs into a shared representation space, further enhancing the cross-modal global matching capability of the model.